SEL-Columbia/dristhi-documentation/source/dristhi_app/architecture_forms/index.markdown

 * [Enketo][3]
 * [Enketo-Dristhi][4]

-## How forms are added to Dristhi App
+## How to add new forms to Dristhi App
 1. Forms are authored according to XLSForm standard (using Microsoft Excel)
 2. These forms are then uploaded to http://formhub.org/ which converts them into XForm standard.
 All Dristhi forms can be found at http://formhub.org/drishti_forms/ (this requires login)
 3. XForm is then converted to Enketo HTML form by running the following command with the <form_id> replaced with the actual value, ``curl -X POST -ssl3 -d "server_url=https://formhub.org/drishti_forms&form_id=<form_id>" https://enketo.formhub.org/transform/get_html_form``.